MartinPellizzer/terrawhisper-compiler/outlines/distribution.md

    B. Taxonomic classification
    C. Importance of yarrow in traditional and modern medicine

-III.
-Natural Habitat
+# Natural Habitat
-   A. Native range of Achillea millefolium
+   # Native range of Achillea millefolium
    B. Adaptations to different climates and ecosystems
    C. Ecological roles and interactions with other species